 In summary, from the work of Epidemiologist Courtney Sperlazza, MPH, DIM in part converts bad estrogens into good estrogen metabolites, some of which the body uses and others it excretes.
 Bad estrogen metabolites are those with the potential to exacerbate problems commonly attributed to estrogen excess; PMS, water retention, acne, low libido, uterine fibroids and endometriosis, etc.

 Step 2: Increase circulation, reduce pain, manage heavy menstrual bleeding

-Fibro Defense goes to the source of the problem, helping to reduce excess estrogen that fuels abnormal growths, and stimulating liver activity for improved estrogen metabolism.
+Fibro Defense goes to the source of the problem, helping to reduce excess estrogen that fuels abnormal growths and stimulates liver activity for improved estrogen metabolism.
 The herbs in this blend work with your body’s natural detoxification processes to clear congested foreign tissues, while simultaneously helping to prevent new growths from forming.
-Fibro Defense is an excellent way to promote health and function of uterine tissues.
+Fibro Defense is an excellent way to promote the health and function of uterine tissues.

 To learn about other herbs that may be helpful for uterine fibroids click here…

 Self Fertility Massage™

 Self Fertility Massage™ is a series of massage techniques that are used to help support reproductive health, the menstrual cycle, and your fertility- all from the comfort of your own home!
 This type of massage is easy to learn, perform and is cost-effective!

 One of the greatest benefits of massage is the ability to break up adhesions and bring in circulation to the area being massaged.
 Uterine fibroids may compress and compromise circulation to the uterus, fallopian tubes, ovaries or other surrounding organs.
 Self Fertility Massage™ helps to promote healthy circulation, helps the body to rid itself of old stagnant blood and tissues in the uterus, and promotes hormonal balance by strengthening the hormonal feedback loop.
 Do not do during menstruation.